jm12138/teco-ultralytics/docs/en/integrations/onnx.md

 While ONNX models are commonly used on CPUs, they can also be deployed on the following platforms:

-- **GPU Acceleration**: ONNX fully supports GPU acceleration, particularly NVIDIA CUDA.
+- **GPU Acceleration**: ONNX fully supports GPU acceleration, particularly NVIDIA SDAA.
 This enables efficient execution on NVIDIA GPUs for tasks that demand high computational power.

 - **Edge and Mobile Devices**: ONNX extends to edge and mobile devices, perfect for on-device and real-time inference scenarios.
 It's lightweight and compatible with edge hardware.